-Market Science is a team of scientists from the University of Minnesota, and around the Twin Cities, sharing science through hands-on learning activities for kids, delving into scientific questions for market goers, and starting conversations between researchers and their communities.
+Market Science is a team of scientists from the University of Minnesota, and around the Twin Cities.
+We share science through hands-on learning activities and displays in order to start conversations between researchers and our communities.
 We started in 2013 at the Minneapolis Midtown Farmers Market and we have expanded to farmer’s markets, fairs, and other community events throughout the Twin Cities and greater Minnesota.
 Explore our calendar to catch us at a place near you!

 To start active and lively conversations between research scientists and community members, encourage ongoing engagement, and increase awareness of the role science and technology play in our communities.